tangshuang/phc/README.md

 - Run component as quickly as possible, without any build tool chain.
 - SFC: write a component with .htm file, deploy to CDN directly, no pack or compiling
 - Web Components: based on customElements, rendering in shadowDOM, supports isolated styles/css, supports `slot` for component
-- No Virtual DOM: modify DOM nodes directly which is relate to variables
+- No Virtual DOM: modify DOM nodes directly
 - Asnyc Demanded Loading: only load demanded component files
 - Quick link: a `<link rel="sfc" as="custom-name">` to link a customElement quickly
 - Nested component system